dbharti-TW/dbharti_TW_portfolio/API Reference Sample/GPay UPI REST APIs/API Reference_Gpay UPI Intergration API.md

 # GPay UPI Integraition API Reference
 ------

 Unified Payment Interface (UPI) enables a user to transfer money directly from bank accounts using a smartphone.
-UPI can be used through GPay among other payment apps.
-The GPay UPI Integration APIs can be used to manage the user and payment objects.
+UPI is used through GPay through individual user account.
+The GPay UPI Integration APIs are used to manage the user and payment objects.

 The following APIs are described in this API reference: